Let's talk about service!

 Gary & Laurie have had great success with the sites listed on the left.
 Most of our service ministries are "all church" ministries.
 Long ago we stopped using terms like, "the youth group is doing..." or "the youth of the church are..."
 Most everything has become intergenerational.

 Samaritan's Purse.
 We love Samaritans Purse, but we especially love Operation Christmas Child.
 It has become an all church event.
 A High Schooler leads the project, all ages bring in boxes, little kids help sort through items, Middle Schoolers check and wrap boxes, and High Schoolers deliver them to the drop off center.
 Boxes are placed on the altar and prayed over.
 It is truly an all church experience.
+Note, we encourage earth friendly items be placed in the boxes.

 The Souper Bowl is another intergenerational winner.
 For decades on SuperBowl Sunday we have collected dollars for local food pantries.
 Want to make it more super?
 Have the youth contact the food pantry for a shopping list.
 Put kids in groups.
 Give them a clipboard, calculator and shopping list and set them loose in the grocery store.
 Drop off the food on the way home and take a brief tour of the food pantry.
 Have the kids sign the looooong grocery receipt and hang it in a prominent place.
 Everybody wins and youth will flock to sign up again.